chips-blockchain/bet/docs/protocol/predictable_betting.md

 U1_win_amount = 100 + [90%(300) * (100/800)] = 133.75
 ```

-Like wise if we recompute all for all the users the final bet settelement table looks as follows:
+SO the final bet settlement amoutn for all the users based on the outcome A won over B is as follows:

 | User        | A wins on B | bet_amount | bet_settlement |
 | ----------- | ----------- | ---------- | -------------- |